JoaquimCSantos/US-Car-Accident-Data-Exploration/README.md

 The business questions were:
 1.Where do most accidents happen?

--Where the accidents happen countrywide?
--Do some regions have more accidents than other?
+  Where the accidents happen countrywide?
+Do some regions have more accidents than other?

 2.What are the surroundings of the accidents?

--Do the accidents take place in juntions?
--Proximity to traffic objects (surroundings)
+  Do the accidents take place in juntions?
+Proximity to traffic objects (surroundings)

 3.When do most accidents happen?

--Is there a specific time of the day where there are more accidents reported?
+  Is there a specific time of the day where there are more accidents reported?
 Hours with the most traffic(the beginning of the day and the end of the day)?
--How many accidents do we have per month?
+  How many accidents do we have per month?
 What about per year?

 4.What relates to accident severity?
--Is it related to where the accident happens?
+  Is it related to where the accident happens?
--Is it related to the weather conditions?
+  Is it related to the weather conditions?
--What variables correlate the most with a severity of an accident
+  What variables correlate the most with a severity of an accident

 ## <a id="installations"/> Installations